 These questions have not, yet, been researched and they ask for an investigation from the point of view of artistic practice.

-Methodology The research will be carried out from two perspectives: 1) audiovisual composition and 2) performance studies.
+Methodology The research will be carried out from three points of view which are the perspective of 1) the audiovisual composition, 2) the performer, and 3) the audience.
 A large number of questions have been identified that will serve as a methodological framework and points of reflection and evaluation during the process.
 Altogether seven teams of artists will address the questions in their artistic research.
 The process will be cyclical and will include periodic evaluations and reflections.
 Having seven teams working at the same pools of questions will yield different artistic solutions which can then be compared with each other for better insights.

-GAPPP is funded by the Austrian Science Fund FWF as project PEEK AR 364-G24.
+GAPPP is funded by the Austrian Science Fund FWF as project PEEK AR 364-G24 and is located at the IEM – Institute of Electronic Music and Acoustics at the University of Music and Performing Arts Graz in Austria.